 The forum provides the three countries with a platform to engage in discussions for cooperation in fields such as agriculture, trade, culture and defence.
-South Africa participated in the India-Africa Summit held in New Delhi, India, from 26 to 30 October 2015.
+South Africa was expected to assume the Indian Ocean Rim (IORA) chairship in August 2017.
+IORA is a strategic formations that create a platform for countries in the Indian Ocean Rim to deepen cooperation in areas such as oceans economy for shared prosperity.